cleetoh/SC2002_proj/README.md

   - `getCurrentUser()`: `Optional<User>`
     Returns the currently logged-in user, if any.
   - `changePassword(User user, String newPassword)`: `boolean`
     Validates and updates the user's password, and persists the change via `DataManager`.
+After successful password change, the user should be logged out and prompted to log in again with the new password.
   - `resetPassword(String userId)`: `Optional<String>`
     Generates an 8-character temporary password using a UUID, updates the user's password, and returns the temporary password so it can be displayed to the user.
   - `findUserById(String userId)`: `Optional<User>`